Multiple comparisons problem: Definition

 In both examples, as the number of comparisons increases, it becomes more likely that the groups being compared will appear to differ in terms of at least one attribute.
 Our confidence that a result will generalize to independent data should generally be weaker if it is observed as part of an analysis that involves multiple comparisons, rather than an analysis that involves only a single comparison.

 For example, if one test is performed at the 5% level and the corresponding null hypothesis is true, there is only a 5% risk of incorrectly rejecting the null hypothesis.
 However, if 100 tests are each conducted at the 5% level and all corresponding null hypotheses are true, the expected number of incorrect rejections (also known as false positives or Type I errors) is 5.
-If the tests are statistically independent from each other, the probability of at least one incorrect rejection is approximately 99.4%.
+If the tests are statistically independent from each other (i.e. are performed on independent samples), the probability of at least one incorrect rejection is approximately 99.4%.

 The multiple comparisons problem also applies to confidence intervals.
 A single confidence interval with a 95% coverage probability level will contain the true value of the parameter in 95% of samples.
 However, if one considers 100 confidence intervals simultaneously, each with 95% coverage probability, the expected number of non-covering intervals is 5.
 If the intervals are statistically independent from each other, the probability that at least one interval does not contain the population parameter is 99.4%.

 Techniques have been developed to prevent the inflation of false positive rates and non-coverage rates that occur with multiple statistical tests.